olegknyazev/GameTablesDocs/reference/inspector.md

 Update Targets

 : Updates all the properties referenced from this Game Table.
-If something goes wrong during the update, an error message is shown in the Console window and the state of all the affected objects is reverted as it was before update.
-An update may be reverted in a single step by Unity's Undo menu.
+If something goes wrong during the update, an error message is shown in the Console window and all the affected objects are reverted to the state they have before update.
+A successful update may be reverted in a single step by Unity's Undo menu.

   After an update all the affected prefabs are *not saved* automatically.
 You need to run *File / Save Project* to persist the changes.